pyx-industries/julee/docs/architecture/framework.rst

 Julee is a framework for building resilient, transparent, and accountable digital product supply chains.
-It's a kind of orchestrator that manages work pipelines, using a set of idioms based on "Clean Architecture" principles.
+It's a kind of orchestrator that manages :doc:`pipelines <solutions/pipelines>`, using a set of idioms based on :doc:`Clean Architecture <clean_architecture/index>` principles.

 A "digital product supply chain" is a way of thinking about how work gets done.
 That work might involve humans, traditional automation, and AI agents or services.
-At it's heart, Julee applications are processes that follow business rules.
+At it's heart, Julee :doc:`applications <applications/index>` are processes that follow business rules.
 They are done in a way that leaves an impeccable audit trail, which can be used to create a "digital product passport" to accompany the output of the process.